My First-Hand Experience with Counseling after My Breakup, [9 Insights]

 The Best Counseling Experience Ever

-I’ve had a few counselors over the years, but the one who stands out from the rest is Rachel….and no, I’m not talking about myself although we do have the same name (Rai stands for something, right?)
+I’ve had a few counselors over the years (mostly because of breakups), but the one who stands out from the rest is Rachel….and no, I’m not talking about myself although we do have the same name (Rai stands for something, right?)

 I was living out of the country at the time and I was dating someone from the circle of ex-pats I hung out with.
 I liked him, but things didn’t work out.